VHS Revival revisits Brian De Palma’s seething cult masterpiece.

 Scarface is about ambition in the wrong hands.

 It is the story of Tony Montana, a self-proclaimed political refugee who claws his way from the gutters of Castro’s Cuba to conquer the American dream.
-But dreams are the stuff of imagination, and by their very definition unattainable.
-Men like Montana will always want more.
-It is less about having, more about taking.
-Without the struggle there is no purpose.
+But dreams can become nightmares, and men like Montana will always want more.
+For him, it is less about having, more about taking.

 I always tell the truth.
 Even when I lie. – Tony Montana